mamoore1440/Econ-Blog-old/src/content/posts/what-are-bonds.md

 ### Where are bonds found?:

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Almost any entity that borrows money will be working with bonds.
 Companies offer bonds, Governments offer bonds, hell when you get a mortgage from a bank it is owned in the form of a mortgage bond.
 The typical retirement portfolio consists of 60% bonds and 40% equities.
 This is so common place that it is called the 60-40 portfolio.
 Bonds from a blue chip companies will be called blue chip bonds.
 Bonds from governments are called government bonds.
-The vast majority of the time if your dealing with debt you are dealing with bonds.</p>
+The vast majority of the time if you're dealing with debt you are dealing with bonds.</p>

 <p>But why even deal with bonds in the first place?
 Doesn't the government get money from taxes?
 Don't companies get money by selling products or services?
 Can't they use that money when buying products or services?
 Well they could, but that would be inefficient and sometimes it's better for capital to be allocated in debt.
 Now I'm not going to get into capital allocation or economic efficiency because they are topics that are very advanced.
 All you need to know is that to fund current projects-which may or may not be needed-the entity (company, government, etc) may need to borrow cash.
 When the entity starts borrowing then it becomes a gamble for the giver/creditor.
 Do they get a return?
 Are they throwing money away?
 Will the borrower just leave them in the dust?
 To answer these questions a framework is put in place.
 Firstly, laws binding borrowers to bond contracts is created.
 Next a bond credit rating is placed on the borrower.
 And to top it all off the creditor will only offer capital in exchange for a bond if the yield suits them.
 No one is forced to buy a bond they don't want.</p>
 <br>